JayaswalPrateek/MyCSnotesForME/Cpp.md

 		- if <mark style="background: #BBFABBA6;">some functions are virtual</mark> then both uses <mark style="background: #BBFABBA6;">re-usability and polymorphism</mark>
 		- and if <mark style="background: #BBFABBA6;">all virtual functions</mark> then <mark style="background: #BBFABBA6;">only use is to achieve polymorphism</mark> and <mark style="background: #BBFABBA6;">such a class is called an interface</mark>
 - <mark style="background: #D2B3FFA6;">Friend functions</mark>
-	- functions outside the class which want to access the private and protected variables/functions can be declared as friend functions inside the class to give them the access
+	- functions outside the class which want to access the private and protected variables/functions can be declared as friend functions inside the class to give them the read only access
 	- we add `friend` before the return type of the function in the class
 	- a friend relationship cannot modify data and is <mark style="background: #BBFABBA6;">read only</mark>
 - <mark style="background: #D2B3FFA6;">friend class</mark>